mitsuhiko/jinja2/docs/api.rst

 .. admonition:: Attention

-    Especially when using custom escape function do not use the :class:`Markup` directly to mark string as safe or to escape it.
+    Especially when using a custom escape function do not use the :class:`Markup` directly to mark a string as safe or to escape it.
     Instead use :meth:`Environment.get_markup_class` to get the
     correct class.
     Usage ``Markup = get_markup_class("mytemplate.ext")``